teejee2008/timeshift/README.md

 #### Other Linux Distributions

-Download the .RUN installer from [Releases](https://github.com/teejee2008/Timeshift/releases) page and execute it in a terminal window:
+Download the installer from [Releases](https://github.com/teejee2008/Timeshift/releases) page and execute it in a terminal window:

 ```sh
 sudo sh ./timeshift*amd64.run # 64-bit